Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Management-Resources.md

   - Log Analytics workspace to use for centralised logging.
   - Automation Account to enable additional capabilities as part of the included Solutions for Azure Monitor.
   - Recommended Solutions for Azure Monitor.
-- Set the `subscription_id_management` value to ensure policies are updated with the correct values.
+- Set the `subscription_id_management` value to ensure the Subscription is moved to the correct Management Group, and policies are updated with the correct values.

 The module updates the `parameters` and `enforcement_mode` for a number of Policy Assignments, to enable features within Log Analytics and Sentinel including but not limited to:
 - Enable monitoring for devices managed through Azure Arc;